joskolenberg/jory-docs/resources/docs/2.0/fields.md

 <a name="registering"></a>
 ## Registering Fields
-Only attributes which are explicitly configured in the Jory Resource can be fetched when using the API.
+Only attributes which are explicitly configured in the Jory Resource can be fetched using the API.
 A model's database attribute can be registered using the ```field()``` method.

 ```php
 protected function configure(): void